About this Guide

 Although SRT files require a significant time commitment (particularly for longer videos), they are the easiest format for writing do-it-yourself closed captions.
 Most media players, lecture capture software, and video recording software are compatible with SRT caption files.

-Here, you can download a step-by-step guide to SRT files and/or our interactive, editable template to start writing your own captions today. people creating an srt file
+Here, you can download a step-by-step guide to SRT files and/or our interactive, editable template to start writing your own captions today.

 Media players that accept SRT files: